ewvnn/GoldenVillage/README.md

 # GoldenVillage
 Digital Transformation for Golden Village

-This interactive dashboard as a proof of concept for Golden Village's Analytics as a portion of our <i>IS215: Digital Business Transformation and Technologies</i> project.
+This interactive dashboard acts as a proof of concept for Golden Village's Analytics as a portion of our <i>IS215: Digital Business Transformation and Technologies</i> project.
 This data and insights from this dashboard is used by key stakeholders to identify customer segments and to maximise Golden Village's business value.
-This also contributes to Golden Village's new development as a data-driven culture.
+This also contributes to Golden Village's new development as an organization with a data-driven culture and identity.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://goldenvillage.streamlit.app/)